schemapress/Schema/readme.txt

 2. Create new schema type screen.
 3. Create post meta fields with Post Meta Box generator feature.
 4. Google Structured Data Testing Tool.
+5. Configuration Wizard.

 == Changelog ==

+= 1.7 =
+* Fixed some typos and wording in the plugin settings.
+* Enhanced plugin settings usability by adding functionality for tooltips.
+* Enhanced plugin settings by show/hide settings based on selection.
+* Enhanced plugin settings by showing Schema plugin version in settings page title.
+* Added check if Genesis Framework functions exists before unhook site Header and Footer.
+* Added new step by step settings configuration setup wizard.
+* Added new settings for Site type.
+* Moved Social Profiles to its own sub tab in plugin settings.
+* Moved Yoast SEO setting under Advanced settings tab.
+* Updated the Welcome page, added link to configuration wizard.
+* Updated readme.txt file.

 = 1.6.9.8.2 =
 * Fixed typos when return false in a couple of functions.
+* Fixed fatal errors caused due duplicate function names with other plugin in post meta.
+* Fixed ImageObject output in the About and Contact pages.
+* Fixed the About admin sub menu item url, it was not pointing correctly in some cases.
+* Fixed duplicate schema output in some cases when Sitelinks Search Box is enabled.
 * Removed the Auto Featured Image feature, it was causing several issues.
 * Removed class-settings.php file, which was not used in the plugin.
 * Reverted all changes made in version 1.6.9.8 back, since issue has been solved!
+* Updated Chosen script and CSS to version 1.8.5 for post meta fields.
 * Updated the plugin welcome page.
 * Updated readme.txt file to include GPL license details.